umutcanc7/DSA210-PROJECT-/README.md

 **Fall 2024-2025 Term Project**

 Hi, my name is **Umut Can Çubukçu (Student ID: 32453)**.
-For my project, I will analyze step count data from my mobile phone and compare it based on whether it was a matchday for the team I support or not.
+For my project, I will analyze step count data and compare it based on whether it was a matchday for the team I support or not.

 ---